olitreadwell/coaching/README.md

-# Coaching with [Your Name]
+# Coaching with Oli Treadwell

 Hello there!
-Welcome to my coaching GitHub repository.
-I'm thrilled that you're here, and I can't wait to help you achieve your goals.
-Below, you'll find all the essential information you need to know about me, my coaching style, resources, rates, and more.
-Let's get started on this exciting learning journey together!

-## Table of Contents
-1. Testimonials from Past Clients
-2. Skills I'm Particularly Good at Teaching
-3. About Me - A Short Bio
-4. My Teaching Style
-5. Resources for Your Learning
-6. Current Rates
-7. My Relevant Past Experience
-8. Code of Conduct
-9. New Student Survey
-10. Current Student Check-in or Review
-11. Contact Information
-12. Coaching Policies
-13. Discounts
-14. My Schedule
+I'm Oli Treadwell, a software engineer with a passion for teaching coding.
+I've been in the software engineering industry since 2012, and I'm excited to share my knowledge and help you achieve your coding goals.
+With over 8 years of experience in the industry and more than 5 years of teaching coding, I have a deep understanding of software engineering concepts and can teach them to students of all skill levels.

 ## Testimonials from Past Clients

-> "Working with [Your Name] has been an incredible experience.
-Their coaching has helped me gain the confidence to pursue my dreams.
-I highly recommend them!" - [Past Client Name]

-> "I couldn't have asked for a better coach than [Your Name].
-They are patient, supportive, and always encourage me to strive for success." - [Past Client Name]

-> "My sessions with [Your Name] have been life-changing.
-They helped me discover my strengths and set clear goals.
-I'm now more focused and motivated than ever!" - [Past Client Name]
+> "Oli's teaching style is fantastic!
+He explains complex coding concepts in a way that's easy to understand, and his live coding sessions were super helpful." - Emma K.

+> "I can't thank Oli enough for helping me with web design.
+His step-by-step explanations made learning HTML and CSS a breeze!" - Alex R.

 ## Skills I'm Particularly Good at Teaching

-- Goal Setting and Action Planning: Learn how to set achievable goals and create actionable plans to reach them.
-- Time Management and Productivity: Master time management techniques to maximize productivity and balance your tasks effectively.
-- Building Confidence and Self-Esteem: Boost your self-confidence and develop a positive self-image.
-- Effective Communication and Public Speaking: Enhance your communication skills to express yourself confidently in any situation.
-- Problem-Solving and Decision Making: Develop critical thinking and decision-making skills to overcome challenges.
-- Career Development and Interview Skills: Receive guidance on career planning and shine in job interviews.
-- Stress Management and Mindfulness: Discover techniques to manage stress and stay calm in challenging situations.
+- Web Design: Learn HTML and CSS to create stunning websites and user interfaces.
+- Client-Side Programming: Master JavaScript and React to build interactive and dynamic web applications.
+- Server-Side Programming: Dive into NodeJS, Ruby, Python, and more to develop robust server-side applications.
+- Scripting Languages, Frameworks, Testing, Styles, and Databases: Get hands-on experience with various coding tools and technologies.

 ## About Me - A Short Bio

-Hey!
-I'm [Your Name], a passionate and experienced coach dedicated to helping individuals like you unlock their full potential.
-With a [relevant coaching certification or degree] and years of experience, I've empowered countless clients to overcome obstacles and achieve their aspirations.
-My mission is to support you in becoming the best version of yourself.
+I've been a software engineer since 2012, contributing to websites and software projects for well-known publications like The New Yorker, Vanity Fair, and Wired.
+My love for coding and teaching led me to share my expertise with students like you!

 ## My Teaching Style

-In our coaching sessions, you'll find a warm and supportive atmosphere where you can freely express your thoughts and feelings.
-My approach is student-centered, focusing on your unique needs and learning style.
-We'll work together as a team, setting clear goals and creating actionable plans to turn your dreams into reality.
-I'll provide gentle guidance and constructive feedback to help you grow and thrive.
+In our coding sessions, you'll experience detailed step-by-step explanations, working through examples, live coding, and problem-solving.
+I believe in creating a judgment-free zone for learning, where you can explore coding with confidence.
+Our sessions will be customized to meet your unique needs, making the learning experience engaging and enjoyable.

 ## Resources for Your Learning

-To enhance your coaching journey, I've compiled a set of resources that cater to your specific needs.
-These resources include interactive exercises, insightful articles, recommended books, and inspiring podcasts.
-Each resource is designed to support your growth and development, providing valuable tools for your personal and professional journey.
+To enhance your coding journey, I'll provide a set of resources tailored to your learning goals.
+We'll have access to interactive exercises, insightful articles, coding challenges, and more to support your progress.

 ## Current Rates

-I believe that coaching should be accessible to all who seek personal growth.
-My rates are competitive and tailored to fit your needs.
-For information about my current coaching rates and available packages, please contact me [provide email/phone number].
+Please reach out to me [provide email/phone number] for information about my current coaching rates.
+I strive to offer fair and accessible pricing to support your coding journey.

 ## My Relevant Past Experience

-With a background in [mention relevant experience, e.g., life coaching, career development], I've successfully worked with clients from diverse backgrounds and age groups.
-My coaching expertise encompasses various areas, including personal development, career advancement, and academic excellence.
-Through our coaching sessions, you'll benefit from my experience and knowledge to thrive in your chosen path.
+As a software engineer and coding instructor, I've worked with students in schools, homeschooling, and informal settings.
+Whether it's a large class or one-on-one coaching, I enjoy customizing lessons to meet each student's needs.
+My background in web design, client-side programming, and server-side programming allows me to provide comprehensive guidance in various coding aspects.

 ## Code of Conduct

-In our coaching relationship, I adhere to a strict code of conduct to ensure a safe and respectful environment for everyone.
-You can expect confidentiality, active listening, and unbiased guidance throughout our sessions.
-I'm committed to maintaining a professional and supportive coaching space for your personal growth.
+In our coaching relationship, I adhere to a strict code of conduct that fosters a supportive and respectful learning environment.
+Our coaching sessions will prioritize confidentiality, active listening, and unbiased guidance.

 ## New Student Survey

-Before we begin our coaching journey, I'd like to understand your goals, challenges, and preferences better.
-Please fill out the new student survey [provide a link to the survey].
-Your responses will help me tailor our coaching sessions to meet your specific needs effectively.
+Before we begin our coding journey, I'd like to understand your coding goals and interests better.
+Please fill out the new student survey [provide a link to the survey] to help me personalize our sessions to your preferences.

 ## Current Student Check-in or Review

 As we progress, your feedback is invaluable to me.
-Your growth and success are my top priorities, and I'm here to support you every step of the way.
 Please take a moment to share your thoughts and experiences in our current student check-in or review [provide a link to the check-in/review form].
-Your feedback will enable me to continuously improve our coaching journey together.
+Your feedback will enable me to continuously improve our coding journey together.

 ## Contact Information

 Have any questions or want to get started?
 Don't hesitate to reach out to me!
 You can contact me through [email/phone number/social media].
-I'm here to answer any questions you may have and provide guidance on your coaching journey.
+I'm here to answer any questions you may have and provide guidance on your coding journey.

 ## Coaching Policies